Devakottai

-Devakottai is a first-grade municipality in the state of Tamil Nadu, India.
+Devakottai is a town in the state of Tamil Nadu, India.
 Located in the Sivaganga district, the town is situated close to the Karaikudi, near Rameswaram National Highway Road (NH-210).
 It is one of the major cities comes under the Chettinad area with rich heritage of houses built with limestone called "Karai Veedu".
 This Region is one of the towns in Chettinad belt.
 The town is famous for its ancient temple Sri Meenakshi Sundareswarar temple also known as Nagara Sivan Kovil.

-As of 2011, the town had a population of 51,865.
+As per the 2011 census of India, the town had a population of 51,865.

 Etymology

 The name 'Devakottai' is derived from the Tamil word 'Devi Kottai'.
 It was one of the towns where Nattukottai Nagarathar once lived in Kaveripoompattinam in the Chola Empire.
 In honor of it, when they migrated to the Pandya Empire, they named the new town as Devi Kottai.
 Later on, the town became known as 'Devakottai'.